polterguy/polterguy.github.io/endpoints/index.md

 ### POST magic/system/tasks/create

 This endpoint creates a new task in your backend.
-The endpoints requires the following payload.
+The endpoint requires the following payload.

 ```
 {